-This included: a set of interviews with the Chief Executives, facilitating a programme of learning events with Chief Executives and strategy leads, the development of a theory of change, supporting the production of a network manifesto, designing a brand identity for the Association, and a launch event for 50 senior executives from across the trusts.
+We also supported the production of a network manifesto, designing of a brand identity for the Association, and a launch event for 50 senior executives from across the trusts.

-93% of attendees to the launch event found the case made for the Association ‘convincing’ or ‘highly convincing’, particularly citing opportunities for sharing, learning, and influencing.
-At the last facilitated Chief Executives network meeting in October 2018, 100% of attendees strongly agreed the day had been a useful way to spend their time, and 90% strongly agreed the purpose for the Association was right.
+Some 93% of attendees at the launch event found the case made for the Association ‘convincing’ or ‘highly convincing’, particularly citing opportunities for sharing, learning, and influencing.
+At the last facilitated chief executives network meeting in October 2018, 100% of attendees strongly agreed the day had been a useful way to spend their time, and 90% strongly agreed the purpose for the Association was right.

 We’ve all been involved in collaborations which haven’t worked.
 Kaleidoscope has helped the Association of Groups develop in a way which has avoided the pitfalls and achieved the benefits of systematically working together.
 Kaleidoscope has enabled us to have workshops and events which are interactive, insightful, and even a little bit fun.

 Sir David Sloman, when Chief Executive, Royal Free London NHS Foundation Trust